 As noted previously, under section 664 of the Code, charitable remainder annuity trusts and charitable remainder unitrusts are not subject to any tax imposed by this subtitle, unless such trust has unrelated business taxable income (within the meaning of section 512).
 In order for such a trust's income to be subject to the unrelated business income tax, three requirements must be met: (1) the income must be from a trade or business; (2) the trade or business must be regularly carried on; and (3) the conduct of the trade or business must not be substantially related to the organization's exempt purpose or function.
-See section 1.513-1(a) of the regulations.
+See Reg.
+1.513-1(a).

-Here, $\underline{\mathbf{M}}$ proposes to enter into a contractual relationship with certain Trusts that are either charitable remainder trusts or charitable lead trusts in which $\underline{\mathbf{M}}$ has an interest as a beneficiary and serves as trustee of the Trust.
-Under such a contractual relationship, each Trust would receive payments on the units held by it equal to the payout rate $\underline{\mathbf{M}}$ establishes for its endowment, with payouts made quarterly.
+Here, $\underline{M}$ proposes to enter into a contractual relationship with certain Trusts that are either charitable remainder trusts or charitable lead trusts in which $\underline{M}$ has an interest as a beneficiary and serves as trustee of the Trust.
+Under such a contractual relationship, each Trust would receive payments on the units held by it equal to the payout rate $\underline{M}$ establishes for its endowment, with payouts made quarterly.